fserb/canvas2D/spec/layers.md

 `beginLayer()` sets the start point of the layer, it also captures the current state of the canvas (see list above) that will be used when rendering the layer.
 `endLayer()` sets the end point of the layer.
 At that moment the layer itself will be drawn as one single object into the canvas.
 When the layer ends, we reset all the effects used in the drawing of the layer at the end of it (see list above).

+These methods are nesteable, so layers can be created and drawn within layers.

+If there is a dangling `beginLayer()` without `endLayer()`, those operations will not be drawn.

 Example usage
 -------------